Rural Community Immigration Pilot (Applicants)

 Sault Ste.
-Marie, Ontario was recently selected as one of 11 communities across Canada to participate in the Rural and Northern Immigration Pilot Project (RNIPP)
+Marie, Ontario, was recently selected as one of 18 communities across Canada to participate in the Rural Community Immigration Pilot (RCIP).

 Eligibility criteria

-To be eligible for the Rural and Northern Immigration Pilot Program, you must meet all these requirements.
+To be eligible for the Rural Community Immigration Pilot Program, you must meet all these requirements.
 You must

 Recommendation from a designated community